This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 What is KYB?

 KYB stands for Know Your Business.
-It is the process of confirming that your company is real, legally registered in Nigeria, and operating legitimately.
+It’s how we confirm that your company is real, legally registered in Nigeria, and operating legitimately.
 Before we give you access to banking infrastructure that moves real money, we need to verify that the company behind the integration actually exists.
-This is not about doubting you personally — it is a regulatory requirement from the Central Bank of Nigeria (CBN).
+This isn’t about doubting you personally.
+It’s a regulatory requirement from the Central Bank of Nigeria (CBN).
 Every licensed financial institution in Nigeria is required by law to verify the businesses they work with before providing financial services.
-We cannot make exceptions, even for established companies.
+We can’t make exceptions, even for established companies.
 Think of it like the onboarding paperwork you complete when opening a corporate bank account.
-The bank asks for your registration documents not because they distrust you, but because they are legally required to keep those records.
+The bank asks for your registration documents not because they distrust you, but because they’re legally required to keep those records.
 KYB is different from KYC.
 KYB verifies the company.
 KYC (which comes next in Step 4) verifies the people who run the company.
 Both are required.Documents required

 - Navigate to Onboarding → Documents